ksigWyatt/CMGScriptures/CONTRIBUTING.md

   - Your PR will then be code reviewed, to provide some positive feedback on how to improve or in areas that can be changed to avoid code errors.
   - Your PR may then be approved, and merged in.
   - Celebrate your hard work! :tada:

+  ### Requirements
+  - API
+    - Download the Community edition of [Visual Studio](https://visualstudio.microsoft.com/downloads/)
+  - UI
+    - You will need to download [NodeJS](https://nodejs.org/en/download/)
+    - You will need to install Angular by following [these steps](https://angular.io/guide/setup-local)

+  ### Best Practices
+  - Please make sure that your code is commented
+  - Be sure to use descriptive variable names
+  - Please try to follow patterns already set in the code
+  - Try your best - and have fun!
+    - If you get stuck, reach out for help.
+You can also visit [Stack Overflow](https://stackoverflow.com/) to see if there's an answer to a question you have

   ## FAQ
   - _What version control software should I use to manage my commits?_